 You don't typically have a consistent income as a freelancer.
 Clients can discontinue working with you.
 And obtaining new ones isn't always easy.
 This means that while some months might be great, others can be difficult.
 Having a level of comfort with uncertainty and instability is an important trait for any freelancer.

+While freelancing means you have flexible hours, how you spend those hours can get pretty lonely.
 Going to work every day means you have coworkers to talk to, people to see, and team activities to enjoy.
-When you work alone, you don’t have these things, and you must come up with ways to combat the feeling of loneliness that drift into your home office every so often.
+When you work alone, you don't have these things, and you must come up with ways to combat the feeling of loneliness that drift into your home office every so often.

 The Pros and Cons of Being a Full-Time Employee

-These are a bit more well-known, but I’ll go through the ones I think are most important in order to paint a clear picture for the purpose of comparing and contrasting.
+Employee benefits are a bit more well-known, but I'll go through the ones I think are most important in order to paint a clear picture for the purpose of comparing and contrasting.

 Full-Time Employment Pros